-Lumbar discectomy is a type of surgery to repair a herniated intervertebral disk in the lower part of the back.
-A minimally invasive lumbar discectomy uses smaller incisions than a traditional open lumbar discectomy.
+Lumbar discectomy is a type of surgery to fix a disc in the lower back.
+This surgery uses smaller cuts (incisions) than an open lumbar discectomy.

 Spinal fusion is a surgical procedure to join 2 or more bones of your spine together permanently.
-A minimally invasive spinal fusion uses a smaller incision than a traditional spinal fusion surgery.
+A minimally invasive spinal fusion uses a smaller cut (incision) than a traditional spinal fusion surgery.

 Minimally invasive spine surgery (MISS) is surgery on the bones of your spine (backbone).
 It uses smaller incisions than standard surgery and causes less pain and faster recovery.

 Total knee replacement is a type of surgery to replace a damaged knee joint.
-A minimally invasive surgery uses a smaller incision than a traditional total knee replacement.
+A minimally invasive surgery uses a smaller cut (incision) than a traditional total knee replacement.

 An open mitral valve replacement is a surgery to replace a poorly working mitral valve with an artificial valve.
 The mitral valve, one of the heart’s four valves, helps blood flow through the heart and out to the body.
 The mitral valve lies between the left atrium and the left ventricle.
 Your doctor will replace your poorly working mitral valve with an artificial valve.
 This will ensure that blood can flow into the left ventricle and then flow out to the body normally, without putting extra stress on the heart.
 The surgery is called “open” because it uses a traditional larger incision to expose the heart.
 This incision is larger than the incision used in minimally invasive mitral valve replacement surgery.

 Posterior tibialis tendon surgery is done to repair the tendon on the back of your calf that courses down the inside part of your ankle.
-Surgeons perform a number of different types of surgery to repair this tendon.
+Surgeons can do a few different types of surgery to repair this tendon.